JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Officers entered the home to check on the welfare of those inside and found that there was no sign of forced entry.
 	- The officers observed bloody footprints in the kitchen and the hallway that ran the length of the left half of the residence.
-	- The footprints appeared to be from a single individual.
+	- <span style="background:rgba(240, 200, 0, 0.2)">The footprints appeared to be from a single individual. </span>
 	- Officers noticed that the amount of suspected blood increased considerably as the hallway stretched into the threshold of the bedroom that the responding officer had observed from outside the home.

 - Officers found partially clothed female in the bathtub with her head submerged face down in the water.
-	- There were no signs of life on the victim who was later identified as Susann Smith through use of dental records.
+	- <span style="background:rgba(240, 200, 0, 0.2)">There were no signs of life on the victim who was later identified as Susann Smith through use of dental records.</span>

 - An autopsy was performed by Associate Medical Examiner S. Adams, MD.
 Dr. Adams advised that Susann Smith suffered both blunt force and sharp force trauma to her face, forehead, and back of her head.
 	- She suffered a fractured skull to the lower left section.
 	- The Dr. estimated 19 separate blunt force and sharp force wounds on the face and head.
 Susann Smith was observed to have contusions to both of her arms and hands that were consistent with defensive wounds.
 	- There were no sharp force wounds to any other parts of Susann Smith s body besides her face and head.
-	- There were no injuries to the torso and legs.
+	- <span style="background:rgba(240, 200, 0, 0.2)">There were no injuries to the torso and legs. </span>
-	- The autopsy revealed the victim bad water in her lungs and airway consistent with drowning.
+	- <span style="background:rgba(240, 200, 0, 0.2)">The autopsy revealed the victim bad water in her lungs and airway consistent with drowning. </span>
-	- Dr. Adams determined the cause of death was blunt force and sharp force trauma with a third component of asphyxiation by drowning.
+	- <span style="background:rgba(240, 200, 0, 0.2)">Dr. Adams determined the cause of death was blunt force and sharp force trauma with a third component of asphyxiation by drowning.</span>

 - The blood evidence in the bedroom indicated that the assault started while the victim was in bed before graduating to the right side of the bed and then the floor.
 	- The blood evidence further indicated that there were breaks in the assault and then the assault continued on the same victim.
 	- The blood pattern and blood smearing on the floor made it evident that the victim was moved in a dragging fashion out of the bedroom into the hallway and into the bathroom.
 	- There was evidence that there had been an attempt to wipe up the blood in the room, hallway and the bathroom.

-- There were observed several bloody finger type impressions throughout the house which did not show ridge detail.
+- <span style="background:rgba(240, 200, 0, 0.2)">There were observed several bloody finger type impressions throughout the house which did not show ridge detail. </span>
 	- This was an indication that the suspect may have been wearing protective glove during the commission of the crime.

 - Officers were able to determine that the suspected victim, Susanne Smith was married but currently separated from her husband Alan J. Smith.
 	- It was determined that Alan Smith resided in the Canyon Pointe Apartments in Bothell, which is approximately ten minutes away from Susann Smith's home when traveling by vehicle.
 	- Officers made contact Alan Smith at his place of employment, the Boeing Aerospace Company in Everett.

-- When officers made contact with Alan Smith they observed his demeanour and movements to appear rehearsed.
+- <span style="background:rgba(240, 200, 0, 0.2)">When officers made contact with Alan Smith they observed his demeanour and movements to appear rehearsed. </span>
 	- Officers at this time observed Alan Smith to have a recent injury to his left hand that was swollen and the skin on top of his hand was flushed.
 	- Alan Smith indicated that this injury was the result of his three year old son striking his hand with a hatchet while cutting fire wood.
-	- A cut was also observed on Alan Smith's left thumb which he attributed to an injury from cutting an apple.
+	- <span style="background:rgba(240, 200, 0, 0.2)">A cut was also observed on Alan Smith's left thumb which he attributed to an injury from cutting an apple.</span>

-- Alan Smith re-contacted the Detectives at the BotheU Police Department at approximately 1830 hours and agreed to a search of his vehicle.
+- Alan Smith re-contacted the Detectives at the Bothell Police Department at approximately 1830 hours and agreed to a search of his vehicle.
 	- During the search officers observed a Garmin portable OPS in the front dash of the vehicle.
-	- Officers also observed a plastic Home Depot bag in the rear of the vehicle with two, unopened bags containing K1eenguard Chemical Splash Resistant Coveralls, a new roll of masking tape and a pair of latex gloves still in their box.
+	- Officers also observed a plastic Home Depot bag in the rear of the vehicle with two, unopened bags containing Kleenguard Chemical Splash Resistant Coveralls, a new roll of masking tape and a pair of latex gloves still in their box.

 - Detectives spoke with Rachel Amrine, who advised that she was an ex-girlfriend of Alan Smith and that the two had a 2-3 month dating relationship during the fall of 2012.
 	- Ms. Amrine advised that Alan Smith told her he was divorced and was currently going through a nasty, bitter custody battle with Susann.